Back to Blog

 Introduction: The Aggregator Trap

-If you run a restaurant in India in 2026, chances are that 30-60% of your orders flow through Swiggy or Zomato.
-These platforms brought convenience and discoverability, and in the early days, the partnership felt like a win.
+If you run a restaurant in India in 2026, chances are 30-60% of your orders come through Swiggy or Zomato.
+These platforms brought convenience and visibility.
+In the early days, the partnership felt like a win.
 But the economics have shifted.
-Commission rates have crept upward, now sitting between 25-35% per order for most restaurants.
-Deep discounts that platforms run eat into your margins further.
+Commission rates keep creeping up.
+Most restaurants now pay 25-35% per order.
+Deep discounts run by the platforms eat further into your margins.
 Your customer data belongs to the platform, not to you.
-And your restaurant is displayed next to hundreds of competitors, competing on price in a race to the bottom.
+And your restaurant sits next to hundreds of competitors, all fighting on price.

-The restaurant industry's relationship with food aggregators mirrors what happened to hotels with OTAs like MakeMyTrip and Booking.com.
-Initially, aggregators drive discovery and volume.
-Over time, they become a dependency that erodes profitability and brand identity.
-The restaurants that thrive long-term are the ones that use aggregators for discovery but build direct customer relationships through their own channels.
+This mirrors what happened to hotels with OTAs like MakeMyTrip and Booking.com.
+Aggregators drive discovery and volume at first.
+Over time, they become a dependency that erodes profit and brand identity.
+The restaurants that thrive long-term use aggregators for discovery, but build direct relationships through their own channels.

 A branded mobile app is the most powerful direct channel a restaurant can own.
 It is not about replacing Swiggy or Zomato.
-It is about building a parallel revenue stream with dramatically better economics, richer customer data, and a direct relationship with the people who love your food.
+It is about building a parallel revenue stream with better economics, richer customer data, and a direct line to the people who love your food.

 The Economics: What Aggregator Commissions Actually Cost You

-Let us do the math with real numbers from an Indian restaurant context.
+Let us do the math with real numbers from an Indian restaurant.

-Consider a mid-range restaurant in Hyderabad doing INR 15 lakhs in monthly revenue, with 45% of orders (INR 6.75 lakhs) coming through food delivery aggregators.
+Consider a mid-range restaurant in Hyderabad.
+It does INR 15 lakhs in monthly revenue.
+Of that, 45% (INR 6.75 lakhs) comes through food delivery aggregators.

 Aggregator Cost Breakdown